Flake is the junior senator from Arizona and is a Republican. He has served since Jan 3, 2013. Flake is next up for reelection in 2018.

 - Member, Subcommittee on Multilateral International Development, Multilateral Institutions, and International Economic, Energy, and Environmental Policy

 - Member, Subcommittee on Western Hemisphere, Transnational Crime, Civilian Security, Democracy, Human Rights, and Global Women's Issues

 Senate Committee on the Judiciary

-- Member, Subcommittee on Crime and Terrorism
+- Member, Subcommittee on Border Security and Immigration

 - Member, Subcommittee on Oversight, Agency Action, Federal Rights and Federal Courts